The natural ageing of our skin start’s around twenty five.

 - At forty, the subcutaneous layers of fat that lie below the dermis, begin to lose their ability to retain smoothness

 - The quality and amount of collagen the body produces, also starts to deteriorate

 As we age, the mechanisms that control our skin’s activity starts to change, this causes an increased breakdown of the skin’s dermal structure, leading to greater fragility and reduced healing ability.

 This is a result of the reaction between sugars, such as Glucose and Proteins in the skin.

-All of this compounded with oxidation through the action of the Free Radicals, means more and more people are turning to anti aging ingredients, known as Cosmeceuticals, they can help to slow down the dance of destruction on the skin.
+All of this compounded with oxidation through the action of free radicals, means more and more people are turning to anti aging ingredients, known as cosmeceuticals, which can help to slow down the dance of destruction on the skin.

 Whilst these ingredients do have valuable properties for the skin, it’s the latest scientific research on telomeres and ageing, that is causing excitement in the field of premature ageing.

 This has prompted further research into stem cell therapy.